tpcovino/lab_2/README.md

 # lab_2
 In this lab we will be working on statistics in hydrology.
+In this lab we will be analyzing hydrological distributions.
+We will compute statistical measures of various hydrological distributions, plot distributions, and use various statistical tests to evaluate them for normality.
+Please refer to Chapter 5: Statistics in hydrology - Unit 3 for guidance on this lab.
+You may also want to refer to Chapters 2 - 4 if you need to refresh your memory for code on data visualization and transformation.
+As usual, after you download the zip, put it the folder you work from for this class.
+First, open the .Rproj, then open the .Rmd.
+Save the .Rmd with your name in the file name.